Continuing Education (CE) Information

 The American Association of Neuroscience Nurses is accredited as a provider of continuing education by the California Board of Registered Nursing (CEP:13331)

 Be aware of your own state board of nursing's continuing education requirements, especially if you live in a state where continuing education is mandatory.
-Attendees can earn 1 nursing contact hour for every 60 minutes of educational content by attending the session(s) or viewing the recording(s) and completing and submitting evaluation forms within 30 days after the conference ends.
-Credits for this activity will be awarded through March 17, 2025.
-The total number of contact hours that can be earned are as follows:
+Attendees can earn 1 nursing contact hour for every 60 minutes of educational content by attending the session(s) or viewing the recording(s) and completing and submitting evaluation forms by April 24, 2026.

 *Pre-Conference sessions require an additional registration fee

-12.5 CE contact hours for the entire conference (excluding posters, pre-conference sessions, keynote, and invited speaker)
+- 15 CE contact hours for the entire conference (excluding posters and pre-conference sessions)

-2 CE contact hours total for the Agnes M. Marshall Keynote Address and one Invited Speaker session.
+3 CE contact hours total for the opening speaker, the closing speaker, and networking session.

 All contact hours are subject to change as the Annual Conference approaches.